undefobj/hub_reboot/README.md

 - Enable easier application usage by reducing code duplication
 - Enable easier application usage by exposing better hooks into the channels

+### Testing this sample

+1. Clone the repo
+2. `npm install` to install node dependencies
+3. `npm run start`

+You will see the event dispatches in `index.ts`.
+There are two classes (`ClassA.ts` and `ClassB.ts`) showcasing different ways to listen to channels or event streams.
+The main `index.ts` also has commented code on attaching "middleware" dispatch functions.
+Comment/uncomment code as appropriate.

 ### Listening for messages